CBER's Office of Compliance and Biologics Quality (OCBQ) directs the CBER-regulated product shortage program, which includes product discontinuations.

 Shortages of drugs and biologics pose a significant public health threat, delaying, and in some cases even denying, critically needed care for patients.
 Preventing shortages remains a top priority for FDA.
 For more information please see FDA Facts: Drug Shortages in the United States.

 Additional information regarding possible causes of CBER-regulated product shortages is provided on the CBER-Regulated Products: Possible Causes of Shortages page.

 - Guidance - Notifying FDA of a Permanent Discontinuance or Interruption in Manufacturing Under Section 506C of the FD&C Act

 - Report | Drug Shortages: Root Causes and Potential Solutions

 Examines the underlying factors responsible for drug shortages and recommends enduring solutions

 - Statement on FDA’s new report regarding root causes and potential solutions to drug shortages

-- Sixth Annual Report on Drug Shortages for Calendar Year 2018 (PDF - 400 KB)
+- Seventh Annual Report on Drug Shortages for Calendar Year 2019

 - CBER-Regulated Products: Current Shortages